qfl1ck32/x-generator-bundle/DOCUMENTATION.md

-The X-way generator is a command-line utility which enables you to write code the X-way with incredible speed bost provided by the X-way Bundle by Kaviar.
+The X-Framework generator is a command-line utility which enables you to write code the X-Framework with incredible speed bost provided by the X-Framework Bundle by Kaviar.

 ## Install